Life Cycle Services

-An inventory that identifies and quantifies energy and resource use and environmental discharges through the entire product life cycle “cradle to grave.”
+An LCI is an inventory that identifies and quantifies the energy and resource use and the environmental discharges through the entire product life cycle "cradle to grave."

 Resource inputs, energy requirements, and releases to the air, water, and land for each step in the manufacture of a product or process are quantified, from the extraction of the raw materials from the earth to ultimate disposal of the wastes.
-View an image of a flow diagram.
+View a generic product life cycle flow diagram.

 LCI studies are usually comparative analyses, in which two or more systems are compared on the basis of providing equivalent function.
 The systems being compared may be competing products or different design options, or a single system may be evaluated as a benchmark against which to assess future design changes such as lightweighting or changes in formulation or packaging.

 The results of an LCI provide an environmental profile of the systems studied.
 The LCI identifies those system components or life cycle steps that are the main contributors to environmental burdens such as energy use, solid waste, and atmospheric and waterborne emissions, enabling the client to effectively target efforts for environmental improvement.

 ↑ Back to Top ↑